scenic-views/scenic/CONTRIBUTING.md

 We expect everyone to follow the code of conduct anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.

-## Setting Up for Development
+## Contributing Code

 1. Fork the repository.
 2. Run `bin/setup`, which will install dependencies and create the dummy application database.
-3. Run `rake` to verify that the tests pass.
+3. Run `bin/appraisal rake` to verify that the tests pass against all supported versions of Rails.
 4. Make your change with new passing tests, following the [style guide].
 5. Write a [good commit message], push your fork, and submit a pull request.